Ragnyll/SGAudit/README.md

 client application makes requests to the api the auth token should be in the request header.

 Cool.
-The Djano Rest API is now fully running and secure.
+The Django Rest API is now fully running and secure.

 #### The API docs ####
 The docs have a nice little tool accessible at `http://localhost:8000/docs`.